ggcrunchy/corona-docs/markdown/guide/graphics/customEffects.markdown

 Corona's shaders use [IEEE-754 floats](https://en.wikipedia.org/wiki/IEEE_754) as the underlying representation for numbers.

-For the majority of cases (the exceptions are irrelevant here), part of a floating-point number specifies an integer numerator.
+In the majority of cases&mdash;the exceptions being irrelevant here&mdash;part of a floating-point number specifies an integer numerator.
 Let's call this `N`.
 Our numerator can go from `0` to `D - 1`, where `D` is a fixed power of 2.
 Together these give us a scale factor `t = N / D` in the range \[0, 1).

 The rest of the number is devoted to the sign (positive or negative) and an exponent, the latter being another integer that gives us a power of 2, for instance 2<sup>-3</sup> or 2<sup>5</sup>.

-We decode our numbers by interpolating between neighboring powers&mdash;with exponents `p` and `p + 1`&mdash;using the scale factor: `result = 2^p * (1 + t)`.
-Notice that, if `t` were 1, we would be on the next power of 2.
+We decode our numbers by interpolating between neighboring powers, with exponents `p` and `p + 1`, using the scale factor: `result = 2^p * (1 + t)`.
+Notice that, if `t` were 1, we would be on the **next** power of 2.

 This can exactly represent some values, but will only approximate most.
-Any format is going to have such idiosyncracies.
-IEEE-754 offers considerable accuracy near 0 while also giving us exact integers all the way up to `2 * D`.
+Any format is going to have tradeoffs.
+IEEE-754 offers considerable accuracy near 0, as well as exact integers all the way up to `2 * D`.

-Lua offers us 64-bit floats, with rather generous 52-bit numerators and accompanying accuracy.
+Lua offers us 64-bit floats, with rather generous 52-bit numerators.
 On GPUs we are rarely so lucky, especially on mobile hardware, owing to concerns like bandwidth and memory.

 For instance, see the ["Qualifiers"](https://www.khronos.org/opengles/sdk/docs/reference_cards/OpenGL-ES-2_0-Reference-card.pdf) section in the OpenGL ES 2.0 reference card.
 With **mediump** our `D` is only guaranteed to be an underwhelming 1024.

 Now imagine what this means for time, measured in seconds.
 At first, we'll be totally fine.
-But just after the two-minute mark, interpolating between 128 and 256, we only go in steps of (256 - 128) / 1024, or 1/8th second accuracy.
+But just after the two-minute mark, interpolating between 128 and 256, we can only take steps of (256 - 128) / 1024, or 1/8th of a second.
 At five minutes we'll proceed in increments of 1/4, and so on.
 Anything relying on such results becomes quite choppy.

 This scenario is gloomier than it needs to be, however.
-The time is actually maintained in Corona as a single-precision float, with a respectable 23-bit numerator; the loss comes after it passes over to the GPU.
-Furthermore, many shaders want transformed results, such as `TrueTotalTime % X` or `sin(N * TrueTotalTime)`, whose absolute values are likely to be in the more precise lower numeric ranges.
+The time is actually maintained in Corona as a single-precision float, with a respectable 23-bit numerator; the loss comes after it makes its way to the GPU.
+Furthermore, many shaders want transformed results, something like `TrueTotalTime % X` or `sin(N * TrueTotalTime)`, whose absolute values are likely to be in the more precise lower numeric ranges.
 Time transforms let us do some of the more common possibilities on the Corona side and pass the nicer results along.

 Further details may be found on the [Numbers in Lua][guide.data.numbersInLua] guide.